-The translocation of each of the sections will be undertaken by an experienced ecologist and excavator driver.
+Consistent with the previous translocation completed on the site as part of the original approval, the translocation of each of the sections within Site 2 will be undertaken by an experienced ecologist and excavator driver.
 The entire root body and associated soil should be moved as a whole.
 Small individual plants can be removed by manual labour.
 Larger clumps of plants will require mechanical removal to limit disturbance and plant stress.
 Mechanical removal will be undertaken by the excavator.